kellan/laughingmeme/_posts/asides/2008-09-22-zach-klein-my-astonishment-upon-discovering-this-is-similar-to-that-one-time-i-found-a-2-month-old-bologna-sandwich-in-the-fridge-ripe-with-dozens-of-mold-cultures-spawned-while-it-sat-neglected-o.md

 ---
 id: 4026
-title: 'Zach Klein: &#8220;My astonishment upon discovering this is similar to that one time I found a 2-month old bologna sandwich in the fridge ripe with dozens of mold cultures, spawned while it sat neglected on the dark, bottom shelf.&#8221;'
+title: 'Zach Klein: "My astonishment upon discovering this is similar to that one time I found a 2-month old bologna sandwich in the fridge ripe with dozens of mold cultures, spawned while it sat neglected on the dark, bottom shelf."'
 date: '2008-09-22T13:02:50+00:00'
 author: Kellan
 layout: post